 - Overnight Delivery: When it comes to overnight express delivery, FedEx is typically the better option for domestic delivery.
 Check out our comparison.

-- Shipping Rates: Although DHL and FedEx both charge higher rates for same-day delivery services, DHL is typically cheaper for domestic shipments, ultimately.
-When it comes to choosing between DHL international shipping and FedEx international shipping, DHL is also generally more affordable.
+- Shipping Rates: Although DHL and FedEx both charge higher rates for same-day delivery services, DHL rates are typically cheaper for domestic shipments, ultimately.
+When it comes to choosing between DHL international shipping rates and FedEx international shipping rates, DHL rates are also generally more affordable.

 - Member Programs: Both courier companies offer their customers special member programs.
 The FedEx Advantage Program offers flat discounted rates on various shipping options while DHL offers a Bonus Program which awards coupons for free package shipments.